 - Improve the longer term performance of your pension pots

-It is all too common for people to lose interest and set aside pensions which they opened years ago as the administrative burden of paperwork from multiple providers can become overwhelming.
-For such an important part of your financial planning, this should never be the case and consolidation can bring your plans together to minimise bookkeeping, making it easier to manage your savings.
+It is all too common for people to lose track of pensions which they opened years ago as the administrative burden of paperwork from multiple providers over time becomes overwhelming.
+For such an important part of your financial and life planning, this should never be the case and consolidation can bring your plans together to minimise and simplify their administration, making it easier to manage your pension savings.

-This can also bring the benefit of reduced costs as more expensive schemes are removed alongside the advantages attached to having a larger pension managed within a single pot.
-Within a single pot, a more coherent and streamlined investment strategy can be implemented which is in line with your current goals rather than the investment funds that were assigned to you when a legacy plan was initially opened.
+Importantly consolidation can also potentially reduce fees and facilitate greater investment growth.
+Within a single pot, a more coherent and streamlined investment strategy can be implemented which is in line with your current goals and attitude to risk, rather than the investment portfolio that was assigned to you when the plan was initially opened.

 Areas to be aware of?

 Transferring a UK pension abroad has many unique advantages but comes with other areas you should be made aware of.
 A trusted adviser should help you to consider the positive reasons for consolidating outside of the UK and also point out the considerations you should make on fees and transfer charges.
-You should never feel rushed into a decision when moving into a scheme such as a ROPS and the facts should be laid out in a manner that allows you to determine the best option.
-In the context of this, some pension benefits cannot be transferred such as the UK State Pension and Civil Service or certain public sector pension funds.
+You should never feel rushed into a decision when moving into a scheme such as a ROPS and the facts should be laid out for you in a way that allows you to determine the best option.
+In the context of this, some pension benefits cannot be transferred, such as the UK State Pension, a Civil Service pension, and certain public sector pension funds.

 Is consolidation right for me?

-Forth Capital’s highly competent Pension Transfer Specialists can help you to see the path that is in your best interests and then guide you through the process of consolidating your retirement savings into a single plan to allow you to live the retirement have worked for.
+Forth Capital’s qualified Pension Transfer Specialists can help you to identify the path that is in your best interests and then guide you through the process of consolidating your retirement savings into a single plan to allow you to live the retirement have worked for.

 Consolidating Pensions FAQs